Kamikaze94/WolfHUD/Readme.md

 # WolfHUD
 This is a Mod collection of several useful HUD altering mods.
-I've modified them and added feaatures, I felt were needed or useful.
+I've modified them and added features, I felt were needed or useful.
 It was originally a recreated and updated version of GageHUD, since it was really painful to maintain with all the mixxed up files.

 ###Installation: